davish/website/content/blog/obsidian-1.md

 ### Capturing Tasks
 Viewing and managing existing tasks is only half the picture.
 I want to be able to capture tasks when they come into my head so I don't have to keep focusing on them as my day continues around me.
 My catch-all location for new tasks is in my daily note.
 Obsidian Tasks has a command shortcut for creating a new task, with a nice modal that lets me enter due dates similar to Todoist.
 As a lightweight replacement for [org-habit](https://orgmode.org/manual/Tracking-your-habits.html), I keep repeating tasks in their own notes so I can track how often I complete them.
 I also will add tasks that relate to specific topics directly in-line to notes, relying on my agenda queries to slurp them up properly and link back to the context that I in which created them.

 When I'm on my computer or actively using Obsidian on mobile, this works great.
-But I'm [[Digital Mindfulness|actively trying to spend less time idly on my devices]].
-There's lots of times where I've realized I need to capture a task but I'm not actively using Obsidian.
+But <a href='{{< relref "digital-mindfulness.md" >}}'>I'm actively trying to spend less time idly on my devices</a>.
+There's lots of moments where I've realized I need to capture a task but I'm not actively using Obsidian.
 What then?

 ### Siri Shortcuts
 I've never used Siri Shortcuts before, but [pawalt](https://pawa.lt) shared a shortcut with me that takes text input (or voice input from Siri) and appends it to a file in his vault.
 Here's my slightly modified version: